evnik/XcodeRN/Xcode12Beta2.md

     **Workaround**: Close and reopen the workspace.

+*   Swift Packages may not respect the “Build Active Architecture Only” project build setting.
+(64344067)

+    **Workaround**: Use the “Any iOS Device (arm64)”, “Any watchOS Device”, or “Any tvOS Device” destination to build for all applicable devices.

 ### Testing

 #### Known Issues

 *   [`XCTAssert`](https://developer.apple.com/documentation/xctest/xctassert) and related assertion macros in Objective-C and Objective-C++ no longer include a reference to `self` to access the current test case.
-This may result in new warnings being emitted when building code with `-Wunused-variable` or `-Wunused-lambda-capture`, which declares an explicit variable or lambda capture for `self`.
+The compiler may now emit new warnings when building code with `-Wunused-variable` or `-Wunused-lambda-capture`, which declares an explicit variable or lambda capture for `self`.
 (60017011)

     **Workaround**: Remove the `self` variable or lambda capture because it’s no longer required by [`XCTAssert`](https://developer.apple.com/documentation/xctest/xctassert).